 What is Greektoys

+As well as, a significant part of the project is the animated series “Greektoys”.
+The characters of the series are inspired by original ancient greek toys.
+Their design is the outcome of long-time research in several museums in Europe.
 Three toys from Ancient Greece are the main characters of the series.
-Valios is a little horse-toy made of clay, Lilly is a rattle and Filon is a baby’s milk bottle in a pig shape.
+Valios is a little horsetoy made of clay, Lilly Bell is a rattle and Filon is a baby’s milk bottle in a pig shape.
 Our little friends live

 Some remarkable co-operations should be mentioned:

-- Work of Greektoys regarding Amphipolis tomb has been published by National Geographic History, issue April 2016
+- Work of Greektoys regarding Amphipolis tomb has been published by National Geographic History, issue April 2016.

-- Rai Storia (National Italian TV) – Participation in documentary “I Grifoni di Ascoli Satriano su Rai Storia” regarding Amphipolis tomb
+- Rai Storia (National Italian TV) – Participation in documentary “I Grifoni di Ascoli Satriano su Rai Storia” regarding Amphipolis tomb.

-- Published photographic material in “Ancient Greek Civilization” David Sansone, 3rd Edition, publications Wiley Blackwell
+- Published photographic material in “Ancient Greek Civilization” David Sansone, 3rd Edition, publications Wiley Blackwell.

-- Scientific conference “Use of new technologies in the educational process” of the Postgraduate Program “Educational Sciences – Education Using New Technologies” of the Department of Primary Education, Faculty of Humanities of University of the Aegean
+- Scientific conference “Use of new technologies in the educational process” of the Postgraduate Program “Educational Sciences – Education Using New Technologies” of the Department of Primary Education, Faculty of Humanities of University of the Aegean.

-- Publication of the article “Greektoys: Use of technology for the promotion of ancient greek cultural heritage”, in the book “Education with use of new technologies in the educational process”, University of he Aegean, 2017
+- Publication of the article “Greektoys: Use of technology for the promotion of ancient greek cultural heritage”, in the book “Education with use of new technologies in the educational process”, University of he Aegean, 2017.

 - “Plaggona” project and 3D scanning of ancient greek toys: Greektoys project with the support of the Royal Art and History Museum in Brussels (Royal Museums of Art and History, Cinquantenaire Museum).

-- Wikipedia – Kasta tomb article, 3D representation of the tomb structure by Greektoys
+- Wikipedia – Kasta tomb article, 3D representation of the tomb structure by Greektoys.